DevOps-MBSE/AaC/docs/index.md

 ### AaC is Extensible

 AaC is designed with extensibility in mind.
-The built-in functionallity is intentionally minimized.
+The built-in functionality is intentionally minimized.
 AaC uses a plug-in system to extend the base capability.
 To further simplify this, AaC includes a built-in command to generate new plugins from an AaC model.
 There is an example of this for Plant UML in the plugins folder of the repository.